#WEUNITUS

 Students will acquire the ability to present the issues of the course with adequate language and appropriate analytical skills (formulae, graphics, and explanation of causal links).
 Such ability will be implemented through exercises.
 Students will be able to communicate with peers and supervisors about their understanding on basic topics of financial economics.

-5. LEARNING SKILLS
+5. LEARNING ABILITY

 Teacher's Profile